Sick kids are VIPs at football games

 Story highlights

-- Sick kids Blake Rockwell volunteered with loved sports; he wanted to help them participate
+- Blake Rockwell volunteered with sick kids; they loved sports, so he wanted to help them participate

 - He started Special Spectators, which gifts ill children with VIP trips to sporting events